asdcid/Comparison-of-neighbour-joining-software/README.md

 ## 3 Run each program

 We used each subset as the input to run each program (Decenttree, FastME, RapidNJ, Quicktree, and BioNJ).
 - If the program has more than one NJ related algorithms, we ran all of them.
-Decenttree has 9 NJ related algorithms (BIONJ, BIONJ-R, BIONJ-V, NJ, NJ-R, NJ-R-D, NJ-V, RapidNJ, UNJ), whereas FastME has three (BIONJ, NJ, UNJ)
+Decenttree has 4 NJ related algorithms (BIONJ-V, BIONJ-R, NJ-R, NJ-V), whereas FastME has two (BIONJ, NJ)
-- If the program supported multi-threads, we ran it with 6 different thread setting (1,2,4,8,16,32).
-This resulted in totally 2,800 combinations.
+- If the program supported multi-threads, we ran it with 2 different thread setting (1,32).
+This resulted in totally 378 (9 implements x 2 thread counts x 21 subsets) combinations.

 To save the computational resource, we limited the memory to 500 GB, and the running elapsed time to 12 hours with `timeout`.